ARS 13-2301: Racketeering Laws in Arizona

 Introduction

-In Arizona, racketeering is a felony with potentially serious punishments.
-Because there are a wide range of acts that qualify as racketeering, the punishments are equally wide ranging (probation to years of time in prison).
+In Arizona, racketeering is a felony covered under A.R.S.
+13-2301 with potentially serious punishments.
+Because there is a wide range of acts that qualify as racketeering, the punishments are also wide in range and can span from probation to years in prison.

 • Intentional or reckless fraud in the purchase or sale of securities.